How Coverages and Higher Limits Affect Rates

 Do you really need full-coverage?

-How high do experts think your limits should be?
+How high should your limits should be?

 • $100,000 for bodily injury or death of one person